crystallabs/unibilium.cr/README.md

 You may be interested in an add-on library [unibilium-shim.cr](https://github.com/docelic/unibilium-shim.cr) which implements the following additions:

-1. Accessing standard capabilities using long string names, short string names, symbols, and methods
+1. Accessing and running standard capabilities using long string names, short string names, and methods
-2. Interpreting return values (testing for `false`, `<0`, and `nil` values to indicate unset/disabled capabilities)
+2. Interpreting return values (testing for `false`, `<0`, and `nil` values to indicate missing/disabled capabilities)
-3. Caching results of capability lookups and string interpretation/execution

 ## Notes